-I live in San Diego and drive by Oceanside on a regular basis to visit my dad in Dana Point and my mom in Huntington Beach.
-I’ve lived in Southern California most of my life and I always thought of Oceanside as a military town and where portions of Top Gun was filmed.
+When I lived in San Diego, I would drive by Oceanside on a regular basis to visit my dad in Dana Point and my mom in Huntington Beach.
+I’ve lived in Southern California most of my life and I always thought of Oceanside as a military town as well as where portions of Top Gun were filmed.

 Okay, I was sold.
 It was time to give Oceanside a visit and see what all the talk was about!
 So, my husband and I ventured north on the 5 freeway for an overnight staycation in the city with the longest wooden pier on the West Coast.

 Fun Things to do in Oceanside, California

 We started our Oceanside exploration by checking into the SpringHill Suites by Marriott located one block from the beach and the famous 1,954-foot pier.
 We wanted to make the most of our time in Oceanside and decided it would best be explored on bike.